RAK7391 WisGate Connect Quick Start Guide

 WiFi 6

-The RAK7391 also supports Wi-Fi 6 modules through the mPCIe interface.
-The OS image comes with pre-installed firmware for several of Intel's Wi-Fi 6 card models (AX200, AX201 & AX210) including the default drivers.
-For example, one can use the WiFi6E Intel AX210 module (tested already) as a Plug & Play device just by connecting it to the MiniPCie #3
+The RAK7391 supports Wi-Fi 6 modules via the mPCIe interface.
+The OS image includes pre-installed firmware and drivers for several Intel Wi-Fi 6 card models, such as the AX200, AX201, and AX210.
+For instance, the WiFi6E Intel AX210 module has been tested and works as a Plug & Play device when connected to MiniPCie #3

-on the RAK7391.
-The wireless interface name should be wlan1
+In RAKPiOS, the wireless interface name for the module should be wlan1

-in the RAKPiOS.
-To connect to a Wi-Fi 6 hotspot, the same procedure is used as for Wi-Fi 5, however, the only difference is that the interface name should be changed from wlan0
+.
+To connect to a Wi-Fi 6 hotspot, follow the same procedure as for Wi-Fi 5, but update the interface name from wlan0

 to wlan1